arucker1021/job-board-project/README.md

 # Final Thoughts

 There is currently a space within the Job Board Form where I used an `any` type on a couple of things to get what I needed to work.
 I know this isn't ideal but with the data I'm working with I wanted to get it working first and this would be a good enhancement going forward

+Another future enhancement would be to add proper routing.
+It wasn't fully necessary since it was 2 screens with 1 screen having dynamic text.